 Keystone Wood Specialties Inc. is a wholesale manufacturer of wood components for the custom cabinet, furniture, and remodeling industries.
 Our manufacturing plant is located in Lancaster, Pennsylvania.

 When you call Keystone, you will always be greeted by a live, knowledgeable customer service professional.
 Whether you have a question about our products, need assistance placing an order, or need to discuss an existing order, our staff is here to ensure that you and your customers are completely satisfied.

-From rough lumber in our large selection of wood species to a fully equipped finishing department, Keystone has everything you need to complete your custom project.
-Whether you want one door or one thousand doors, you can choose from a wide selection of designs or create one of your own.
-We pride ourselves on one-of-a-kind custom orders.
+From rough lumber in our large selection of wood species to a fully equipped finishing department, Keystone has everything you need to complete your next job.
+Choose from our wide selection of door and drawer front designs or create one of your own.

 Sam would make the cabinets, getting his doors from a supplier, and his father, along with his brothers and a friend, would install the kitchens.
-If you ask Sam about the early years, he will proceed to tell you numerous stories of the good times he shared with his grandfather, also a farmer and carpenter, while making deliveries to customers.
+Sam shared numerous stories of the good times he had with his grandfather, also a farmer and carpenter, while making deliveries to customers.

 From the beginning, Keystone Wood Specialties has been committed to making the highest-quality products.
 In 1977, Sam purchased machinery to begin making his own doors.
 Shortly thereafter, he began making doors for a few local cabinetmakers.
 From there, he saw an opportunity to grow into manufacturing cabinet components and stopped making cabinets altogether.